 “Located 30 minutes from the Great Smoky Mountains, Maryville offers opportunities for outdoor recreation within an hours distance including hiking, backpacking, canoeing, horseback riding, tubing, and whitewater rafting.
 Our regular volunteers are great teachers with lots of patience.
 We love to shower our southern hospitality on our collegiate challenge groups.
 Lunch M-F and Tues/Thurs evening meals at two local churches who have a free community meal (another service opportunity).”

-If you are interested in getting more information on the trips and the cost, please contact Zack McCormack at firstname.lastname@example.org or Anna Winchester at a email@example.com.
+If you are interested in getting more information on the trips and the cost, please contact Calvin Nguyen at email@example.com or Erin Duncan at firstname.lastname@example.org.